munificent/journal/_posts/2010-12-31-rethinking-user-defined-operators.md

 ---
 layout: post
 title: "Rethinking User-defined Operators"
-tags: code cpp go java language magpie parsing
+categories: code cpp go java language magpie parsing
 ---
 I just made a radical change with how Magpie handles infix operators-- stuff like `+` and `==`.
 If that kind of programming language minutiae is up your